C.L. Dellums African American Leadership School

 - Understand the importance of civic engagement in our communities

-- Practice various techniques to improve leadership skills
+- Practice proven techniques to improve leadership skills

 - Learn how to map your community and workplace to effectively target and mobilize

-CBOs – $500 for up to a team of 5 participants
+CBOs – $500 for a team of up to five participants